-Here's the thing about beards though, we all grow for different reasons.
+Here's the thing about beards—we all grow for different reasons.
 Some guys grow because it makes them look cool.
 Some guys grow because they don't want to shave.
-Some guys grow because that's the way nature intended.
+Some guys grow because that's what nature intended.
 Some guys don't want head hair but opt for a beard instead.
 Some guys grow because they want to be a little different.
-Why you grow is completely up to you and your reasons.
-Based on why you grow will affect what you do with your beard.
-If you grow for religious reasons or for your own personal reasons, and you don't care if people find you attractive and you just wanna be yourself, or you don't care what people think, then just let it grow.
+Why you grow is entirely up to you.
+The reason why you grow will affect what you do with your beard.

-There isn't a guy out there who hasn't looked in the mirror and critiqued their own beard.
-We all find something wrong with it, or something we wish it did better, didn't grow a certain way or was thicker.
-We all have those issues.
-It's the experience of looking at yourself in the mirror that gonna get you to a better spot, and get you to a point where you are content with yourself.
-Once you look in the mirror and love what you see, the other things in your life will expand and set you on a pathway of success and happiness.
+Look, man, there isn't a guy out there who hasn't looked in the mirror and critiqued his own beard, face, hair, body, or whatever.
+We can all find something wrong or something we wish was different.
+It's the experience of looking at yourself in the mirror and accepting the strengths and flaws that will get you to a better spot—being content and loving yourself.
+Once you look in the mirror and love what you see, the other things in your life will fall into place and set you on a pathway of success and happiness.

-We all have crappy beards and crappy beard days, but we'll get through it.
+We all have crappy beard days, but we'll get through it.

 We'll keep you in the loop with new products, have you looking and feeling awesome with our 5 day grooming bootcamp, and all kinds of exclusive content from Beardbrand.
 Come and join our awesome community!